Health Professionals and Opioid Addiction

 Jun 26, 2017 10:21AM ● Published by Digital Media Director

 By: Anne Geske

 Just like airline pilots, the ability of health professionals to place public safety first, doing their job well and unimpaired, is essential.
 Health professionals are keenly aware of their ethical and moral responsibilities.
-But through the lens of addicted thinking, an individual may rationalize that their use of opioids won’t lead to impaired judgement.
+But through the lens of addicted thinking, an individual may rationalize that their use of opioids won’t lead to impaired judgment.
 That their diversion—appropriating patients’ prescription medication—won’t affect patient safety or lead to malpractice claims.

 Unique factors and risks

 Generally speaking, health professionals experience chemical dependency at the same rate as the rest of the population.
 But when the substance is opioids, unique factors and risks come into play for people in the health professions.

 First, there can be extreme stress on the job.
 Physicians have a much higher risk of depression and burnout (emotional exhaustion, depersonalization, and a low sense of personal accomplishment) compared to the general population.1

 Marc Myer, MD, works at Hazelden Betty Ford as medical director for Adult Services Minnesota, as well as the Health Care Professionals Program.
 According to Dr. Myer, for the health professional population subset, addiction to opioids frequently does not begin after long-term use of opioids prescribed for pain, but as a coping mechanism—a way to self-medicate stress.